jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-1-information-leakage.md

 ## Buffer overflows, part 1: the stack layout

+Let's start with a short discussion of the stack.
+A stack is a data structure that grows like a tower of things.
+New items can be pushed onto the stack, and items on the stack can be removed or popped.
 A CPU uses a stack to keep track of data that is meaningful in the current context.
 Most importantly, it is used for calling functions.
-A stack is a data structure that grows like a tower of things.
-New items can be pushed onto the stack, and items on the stack can be removed or popped.

 The stack used in the `x86_64` architecture is an area in the RAM which is identified by the stack pointer register `$rsp`.
-When the current program calls a function, the return address as well as some function parameters (more on this later) are pushed on the stack, and the processor jumps to the first instruction of the function.
+When the current program calls a function, the return address as well as some function parameters (more on this later) are pushed onto the stack, and the processor jumps to the first instruction of the function.
 This jump is done by setting the instruction pointer register `$rip`.
 Then, when the function returns (by executing the `ret` instruction), the return address is popped from the stack and put into the `$rip` register.